KennyMcGeoch/LeetCodeExercises/README.md

 2491.
 Divide Players Into Teams of Equal Skill (Medium) 2501.
 Longest Square Streak in an Array (Medium)
 2506.
 Count Pairs Of Similar Strings (Easy)
-2529.
+2516.
+Take K of Each Character From Left and Right (Medium) 2529.
 Maximum Count of Positive Integer and Negative Integer (Easy) 2540.
 Minimum Common Value (Easy)
 2562.
 Find the Array Concatenation Value (Easy)